zuozhenggh/learning-library/developer-library/mushop/service-broker/service-broker.md

 ## **STEP 8**: Full Automation

-1. The processes contained in this exercise may be automated through the use of another helm chart included in the repo:
+1. The processes contained in this exercise may be automated through the use of another helm chart included in the repo.

     ````
     <copy>
     deploy/complete/helm-chart/provision